jessiepelosi/NeoGenome/README.md

 # NeoGenome
-Assembly, annotation, and analysis of the Neomusotima conspurcatalis genome.
+Assembly, annotation, and analysis of the <i>Neomusotima conspurcatalis</i> genome.